Quantum of Solace: Plot

-Immediately following the events of Casino Royale, James Bond is driving from Lake Garda to Siena, Italy, with the captured Mr. White in the trunk of his Aston Martin DBS V12.
-After evading pursuers, Bond delivers White to M, who interrogates White regarding the mysterious organisation Quantum.
-When White responds that their operatives are everywhere, M's bodyguard Craig Mitchell suddenly shoots one of the guards and attacks M. Bond chases Mitchell and eventually kills him; in the confusion, White escapes.
+James Bond drives from Lake Garda to Siena, Italy, with the captured Mr. White in the boot of his car.
+Evading pursuers, Bond delivers White to M, who interrogates White regarding the mysterious organization Quantum.
+When White responds that their operatives are everywhere, M's bodyguard Craig Mitchell shoots a guard and attacks M. Bond chases Mitchell and kills him; in the confusion, White escapes.
 Searching Mitchell's flat in London, Bond and M discover Mitchell had a contact named Edmund Slate in Haiti.
-Bond learns Slate is a hitman sent to kill Camille Montes at the behest of her lover, environmentalist entrepreneur Dominic Greene.
-Observing her subsequent meeting with Greene, Bond learns Greene is helping exiled Bolivian General Medrano, who murdered Camille's family, to overthrow the government and become the new president in exchange for a seemingly barren piece of desert.
+Slate is a hitman sent to kill Camille Montes at the behest of her lover, environmentalist entrepreneur Dominic Greene.
+Greene is helping exiled Bolivian General Medrano, who murdered Camille's family, to overthrow the government and become the new president in exchange for a seemingly barren piece of desert.

 After foiling Camille's assassination attempt on Medrano by "rescuing" her, Bond follows Greene to a performance of Tosca in Bregenz, Austria.
 Meanwhile, the head of the CIA's South American section, Gregg Beam, along with agent Felix Leiter, strike a noninterference deal with Greene for access to putative stocks of Bolivian oil, which the CIA believes to be the reason for Greene's interest in the land.
 Bond infiltrates Quantum's meeting at the opera, identifying Quantum's executive board members, and a gunfight ensues.
 A Special Branch bodyguard working for Quantum member Guy Haines, an advisor to the British PM, is thrown off a roof by Bond after refusing to answer his questions.
 He lands on Greene's car and is shot dead by one of his men.
-Assuming Bond killed the bodyguard, M orders him back to MI6 for debriefing.
-When he disobeys, she revokes his passports and credit cards.
+Assuming Bond killed the bodyguard, M orders him back to London for debriefing.
+When he disobeys, she revokes his passports and cancels his payment cards.
 Bond heads to Talamone and convinces his old ally René Mathis to accompany him to Bolivia.
-They are greeted by Fields, a consular employee who demands Bond return to the UK immediately.
+They are greeted by consular employee Strawberry Fields, who demands Bond return to the UK immediately.
 Bond seduces her, and they attend a fundraising party held by Greene.
 At the party, Bond again rescues Camille from Greene, and they leave.
 The Bolivian police pull Bond and Camille over but discover Mathis unconscious in the car's boot.
 One of the officers shoots Mathis before Bond kills both of them.
-Mathis dies in Bond's arms, urging him to forgive Vesper and himself.
+Mathis dies urging Bond to forgive Vesper and himself.